Datomni/omni-cdi-docs/docs/identity/installation.md

 # Installation

-Omni Analytics is a Dockerized application primarily intended for deployment on your own cloud infrastructure to fulfill one of the tenets of Omni CDI: maximum data ownership.
-This guide will help you set up your own platform deployment using Docker and Terraform.
-Please note that Omni Analytics is currently not licensed as an open-source platform, so the guide below will only be relevant if we're collaborating.
+Omni Identity is a Dockerized application primarily intended for deployment on your own cloud infrastructure to fulfill one of the tenets of Omni CDI: maximum data ownership.
+This guide will help you set up your own identity resolution platform using Docker and Terraform.
+Please note that Omni Identity is currently not licensed as an open-source platform, so the guide below will only be relevant if we're collaborating.

 ## Table of contents